kazuyanagimoto/github-workshop/slides.md

 ---

 # 2. Write Your Codes
-After checkout to new developping branch
+After checkout to new developing branch
 ```shell
 git checkout -b "dev"
 ```